 Sfiso Ka-Mkame was born in Clermont, Durban in 1963.
 He studied art in the 80’s and gained fame in 1988 when he sold his ‘Letters to God’ series of drawings to the South African National Gallery in Cape Town.
 In 1996 he held his first solo exhibition at the BAT Centre in Durban and has exhibited extensively since then.

-Mkame was active in the United Democratic Front (UDF) and his early work reflected the political conflict, daily struggles and hardships he witnessed around him.
-His work is very decorative, demonstrating nostalgia for African symbols; a quest that became more urgent and challenging for him after SA’s first democratic elections in 1994.
-He began searching for symbols of an African identity beyond the confines of his own region and this is reflected in his paintings.
+Sfiso was active in the United Democratic Front (UDF) and his early work reflected the political conflict, daily struggles and hardships he witnessed around him.
+His work has a decorative, stylized approach that resembles African textile, demonstrating nostalgia for African symbols; a quest that became more urgent and challenging for him after South Africa’s first democratic elections in 1994.
+This led to his search for symbols of an African identity beyond the confines of his own region and this is reflected in his paintings.